SwatiVerma2/Jira-Notes/README.md

+# SDLC
+The Software Development Life Cycle (SDLC) is a structured process used by software development teams to design, develop, test, and deploy software applications.
+It provides a systematic approach to software development, ensuring that the final product meets the requirements and is of high quality.

+## SDLC Models
+There are several models of SDLC, each with its own approach to managing the phases of software development.
+1. Waterfall Model: A linear and sequential approach where each phase must be completed before the next begins.
+2. V-Model: An extension of the Waterfall Model that emphasizes validation and verification at each stage.
+3. Iterative Model: Develops the system through repeated cycles, allowing for incremental improvements.
+4. Spiral Model: Combines iterative development with risk management, focusing on early identification and mitigation of risks.
+5. Agile Model: Emphasizes iterative development, collaboration, and flexibility for rapid delivery of functional software.
+6. DevOps Model: Integrates development and operations to improve collaboration and automate the deployment process.

 # What is Agile?
 - Agile is a project management and software development approach that aims to be more effective.
 - Agile means move quickly.